News Scenarios Loan Programs About Me Pre-Qual Contact

 I review your tax returns and business docs.
 Calculate income the way different lenders would, including add-backs.
 Then match you with the lender whose calculation method fits your file.

-If tax returns don't work at all, we switch to bank statement qualification.
+If tax returns don't work at all, I switch to bank statement qualification.
 I run those numbers too.
 You see all your options.
+Mostly 1099, freelance, or gig income?
+I document that the way underwriting needs.

 Questions I Get